 Commissioning and procurement of adult social care

 Commissioning is the process where we identify, buy in and monitor services to meet the needs of residents.
-The Council spends over £300 million every year on a wide range of goods, works and services to help us provide services to the people in the borough.
+We spend over £300 million every year on a wide range of goods, works and services to help us provide services to the people in Hackney.

 What do we commission?